outlandishideas/ecnmy-dashboard/README.md

 - deployedURL/api/datawrapper-proxy
     - This route is a POST request to allow us to create datawrapper charts in the client side, by running a proxy server route
     - It takes in {csv, indicator, location, chartType} in the body
-    - Response 200 json, with the resolved chartId for the published chart
+    - Response 200 json, with the resolved chartId and chartUrl for the published chart
 - deployedURL/api/location-topic-form
     - This route is a POST request to allow us to redirect to different pages of the site after submitting a form
     - It takes in location and topic in the body